QED-92/cyber-security/modules/sql-injections/sql-injections.md

 The exact DBMS and version is `10.3.22-MariaDB-1ubuntu1`.

-He proceeds by fingerprinting the current user but injecting the `user()` payload into the second column.
+He proceeds by fingerprinting the current user by injecting the `user()` payload into the second column.

 ```sql
 cn' UNION SELECT 1, user(), 3, 4--
 ```

 ![Filtered output](images/fingerprint-user.png)

+The current user is `root`.

+---

+### Database Enumeration

+To craft payloads capable of pulling data across the DBMS, the attacker needs information about:

+- Databases
+- Tables
+- Columns